-Having developed a nationally-competitive wrestling program at the University of Chicago, Head Coach Leo Kocher embarks on his 40th season in 2018-19.
+Having developed a nationally-competitive wrestling program at the University of Chicago, Head Coach Leo Kocher embarked on his 40th season in 2018-19.

 During his tenure, Kocher has coached 25 All-Americans, including a pair of NCAA Division III champions, and has guided UChicago to four top-15 team finishes at the NCAA III Championships as well as 17 University Athletic Association team titles.

 Under Kocher, UChicago has produced multiple All-Americans in each of the past three decades.
-Five Maroons have earned All-America accolades during the 2000s after 10 garnered national acclaim in the 1990s and eight in the 1980s.
+Seven Maroons have earned All-America accolades during the 2000s after 10 garnered national acclaim in the 1990s and eight in the 1980s.

 UChicago's Peter Wang captured the national title at 177 pounds in 1991 and again in 1992 when he was named the NCAA Division III Wrestler of the Year.

 Two other Maroons, Joe Bochenski (1988 - 134 lbs.) and Gene Shin (1986 - 190 lbs.), finished as the national runner-up.
 Wang, Bochenski and Shin have all been inducted into UChicago's Athletics Hall of Fame.

 Kocher's success and contributions have been recognized by numerous organizations.
 In July 2019, he was inducted into the National Wrestling Coaches Association (NWCA) Division III Hall of Fame.
 He received the UAA Founders Medal in February 2018, and was honored with a lifetime service award by the Illinois Chapter of the National Wrestling Hall of Fame in 2013.
 The University also presented him with the Norman Maclean Faculty Award in 2015.

 Prior to his arrival at UChicago, Kocher served a two-year stint as assistant coach at Northwestern University.
 Kocher began his coaching career as an assistant coach at Northern Illinois University.